oracle/truffleruby/doc/user/polyglot.md

 a foreign language, how to use foreign objects from Ruby, and how to load Java types to interface with Java.

+If you are using the native configuration, you will need to use the `--polyglot` flag to get access to other languages.
+The JVM configuration automatically has access to other languages.

 There is also [additional documentation](../contributor/interop.md) that describes in more depth how polyglot programming in TruffleRuby is implemented using the Truffle interop API, and exactly how Ruby is matched to this API.